Plants and animals

 Vegetation in the Antarctic and subantarctic regions is believed to be a valuable indicator of global climate change.
 As part of a twelve year, multi-disciplinary program, AAD scientists are currently participating in an international project investigating sensitivity to climate change in terrestrial ecosystems.
 It aims to understand the interactions between climate change and biodiversity, and the functioning of Antarctic terrestrial and lake ecosystems.

 We tend to think that plant communities are based on land, but in fact 30% of the world’s vegetation exists as microscopic marine vegetation, such as marine algae which range in size from single cells to seaweeds the size of trees.
 By far the most important are the single celled phytoplankton.
 In addition to being the base of the food web on which essentially all other marine organisms depend, phytoplankton in the Southern Ocean play a significant role in influencing global climate by absorbing large volumes of carbon dioxide and influencing cloud formation, which has an impact on regional climate.
-In order to understand their role within the context of global climate change, as well as to devise conservation measures to protect them, the AAD Adaptation to Environmental Change Program has an ongoing, comprehensive program of research.

 The Madrid Protocol provides special protection to plants and animals whose populations are known to be especially vulnerable, and Australian law requires a permit to be issued for any activity requiring interference in any way.
 Permits are only granted for compelling scientific reasons.